josephsl/wintenApps/readme.md

 * Partial return of Control+NvDA+number row commands to read recent chat history and to move navigator object to chat entries just like Skype for Desktop.
 * You can now press Alt+number row to locate and move to contacts list (1), conversations (2) and chat edit field (3).
 Note that one must activate these tabs to move to the desired part.
 * Combo box labels for Skype preview app released in November 2016 are announced.
+* NVDA will no longer announce "Skype Message" when reviewing messages for majority of cases.

 ## Store

 * After checking for app updates, app names in list of apps to be updated are correctly labeled.
 * Appearance of search suggestions are now announced.
+* When downloading content such as apps and movies, NVDA will announce product name and download progress.

 ## TeamViewer Touch